• Skip to primary navigation

 Graduate Education

 Ph.D.
-Evolution, Ecology and Behavior; Geological Sciences (Paleobiology), Indiana University
+Double Major, Indiana University • Evolution, Ecology and Behavior • Geological Sciences (Paleobiology)

 Professional Summary

-Dr. Lawing is an Assistant Professor in the Department of Ecology and Conservation Biology .
-She is primarily interested in using methods and models from modern ecology and evolutionary biology combined with evidence from the fossil record to inform our understanding of how species and communities respond to environmental change through time.
-Her work includes the investigation of geographic, evolutionary, and morphological responses of species and communities to environmental changes in the Late Pleistocene and throughout the Miocene to present.
-She is involved in developing species distribution models (SOM), geometric morphometric methods (GMM), and phylogenetic comparative methods (PCM).
-Before becoming an Assistant Professor, Dr. Lawing was a postdoctoral fellow at the National Institute for Mathematical and Biological Synthesis (NIMBioS).
-She earned a PhD double major in Evolution, Ecology, and Behavior and in Geological Sciences from Indiana University, Bloomington.
+Michelle Lawing, Ph.D. is an Associate Professor in the Department of Ecology and Conservation Biology at Texas A&M University and a visiting fellow in the Department of Biology at the University of Pisa in Italy.
+Her research is focused on how biodiversity responds to climate change and her approach involves interdisciplinary work at the nexus of conservation biology, ecology, evolution, and paleontology.
+Her work includes the investigation of geographic, evolutionary, and morphological responses of species and communities to environmental changes in the Anthropocene, Late Pleistocene, and throughout the Miocene to present.
+She is involved in developing methods to better harness ecological niche and species distribution models, geometric morphometric models, and phylogenetic comparative methods.
+Before joining TAMU, Dr. Lawing was a postdoctoral fellow at the National Institute for Mathematical and Biological Synthesis (NIMBioS).

 • About